Hours & LocationEcology Action Center

-Green Reads Zoom Group: Green Reads Zoom participants will participate in real-time book club meet-ups using Zoom remote meeting platform every other Thursday from 4:00 – 5:00 p.m. starting February 25, 2020.
-Participation in the Green Reads Zoom Group is limited to twelve participants in order to allow for a small enough group to allow for easy discussion and participation by all of those attending.
-Please only register for this if you are available at this weekly meeting time.
+Green Reads Zoom Group: Green Reads Zoom participants will participate in real-time book club meet-ups using Zoom remote meeting platform every other Thursday from 4:00 – 5:00 p.m..
+Participation in the Green Reads Zoom Group is limited to twelve participants to allow for easy discussion and participation by all attendees.
+Please only register for this if you are available at the above meeting time.
 Participation in this limited group is first-come, first serve.
 The Green Reads Zoom Group registration is open until full using the ONLINE REGISTRATION FORM.
 Once the group has reached capacity, this link will be deactivated.

 Starting Thursday, May 27, and meeting every other week for 5 sessions we will read All We Can Save: Truth, Courage, and Solutions for the Climate Crisis, edited by Ayana Elizabeth Johnson & Katherine K. Wilkinson.